MELC 207 A: Introduction to the Archaeology of Ancient Iran

 Optional Readings:

-January 20: The Proto-Elamite Period and the Neolithic Revolution
+January 15: The Neolithic Revolution

 Discussion: What is the so-called “Neolithic Revolution” and what was Iran’s place in it?